yuwenchen95/yuwenchen95.github.io/README.md

-This is forked from academicpages/academicpages.github.io
+This is the github page for Yuwen Chen

 # Personalized Information
-- Changes in _config.yml
-- Changes in /_pages/: about.md and cv.md
-- Add my photo to /images/
-- Comment out additional top bars in /data/navigation.yml
-- Add my CV to /files/
+- My CV in /files/